-The health of people in Woking is generally better than the English average.
+The health of residents in Woking is generally better than the English average.
 The life expectancy for both men and women is higher than the average for England - in Woking, life expectancy at birth for males is 82.7 years (compared to 80.8 for the South East region and 79.8 for England) and for females is 84.9 years (compared to 84.3 for the South East region and 83.4 for England).

 However, there are health inequalities - differences between the health status of different groups of people - in Woking.
 In the most deprived areas of Woking, life expectancy is 5.7 years lower for men and 4.6 years lower for women than in the least deprived areas.
-This is, however, less pronounced than in the South East region generally (7.9 and 6.0 years respectively) and England as a whole (9.5 and 7.5 years respectively).
+This is, however, less pronounced than in the South East region generally (7.9 and 6 years respectively) and England as a whole (9.5 and 7.5 years respectively).

 The Covid-19 pandemic has bought health inequalities into sharp focus.
-A Public Health England report9 published in June 2020 found that that the impact of Covid-19 has replicated existing health inequalities, and in some cases has increased them.
+A Public Health England report published in June 2020 found that that the impact of Covid-19 has replicated existing health inequalities, and in some cases has increased them.
 Nationally, the mortality rates from Covid-19 in the most deprived areas were more than double those in the least deprived areas for both males and females.
 This is greater than the inequality seen in mortality rates in previous years.

 Woking performs well for most other measures of physical health - the infant mortality rate of 3.7 is in line with the South East region (3.7) and lower than England (3.9) and the under 75 mortality rate from cardiovascular diseases (46.8) is better than the averages for the South East region (57.1) and England (70.4), as is the under 75 mortality rate from cancer (110.6 in Woking compared to 121.6 in South East region and 129.2 in England).

-As the chart below https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/908434/Dispar ities_in_the_risk_and_outcomes_of_COVID_August_2020_update.pdf shows, Woking had a lower emergency admission rate to hospital than other areas in England and the South East from 2013 - 2018.
+As the chart below shows, Woking had a lower emergency admission rate to hospital than other areas in England and the South East from 2013 - 2018.